TVGE: History

-After the independence of Equatorial Guinea, the channel (which was still being operated by RTVE) came into conflict with the new authorities, who accused it of broadcasting "racist programming".
-As the situation worsened (in the context of the Diplomatic Crisis between Spain and Equatorial Guinea in 1969), the new Equatorial Guinean government demanded that Spain donate all the facilities that the territorial center of RTVE had in Equatorial Guinea or a donation of its economic value (of 2 million pesetas), but Spain refused.
+After the independence of Equatorial Guinea on 12 October 1968, the channel (which was still being operated by TVE) came into conflict with the new authorities, who accused it of broadcasting "racist programming".
+As the situation worsened (in the context of the Diplomatic Crisis between Spain and Equatorial Guinea in 1969), the new Equatorial Guinean government demanded that Spain donate all the facilities that the territorial center of TVE had in Equatorial Guinea or a donation of its economic value (of 2 million pesetas), but Spain refused.
 Faced with this refusal, the new president, Francisco Macías Nguema, banned the broadcast of part of the programming sent from Madrid, mainly the recreational and cultural programs, since for the government it was "imperialist propaganda".
 On the other hand, the territorial news that TVE issued for the country became heavily censored by the new Equatorial Guinean Ministry of the Interior.